AdiPat/nuvara/README.md

-# nuvara
+# Nuvara
-mover of data ⚡️
+The mover of data ⚡️